Asymmetric matter from $B-L$ symmetry breaking: Conclusion

 \section{Conclusion}

 We proved that the $U(1)_{B-L}$ gauge theory provides a manifest solution for the leading questions, such as the neutrino masses and cosmological issues of inflation, dark matter and baryon asymmetry.
-In fact, the $B-L$ anomaly cancelation obeys the new degrees of freedom for dark matter, and the matter parity that is a residual $B-L$ gauge symmetry makes these candidates stabilized.
+In fact, the $B-L$ anomaly cancelation obeys the new degrees of freedom for dark matter, and the matter parity arises as a residual $B-L$ gauge symmetry, making such candidates stable.
 Additionally, the $B-L$ dynamics determines the neutrino mass generation seesaw mechanism, new Higgs inflation scenario when including a nonminimal interaction with gravity, as well as reheating the early universe by inflaton decays to right-handed neutrinos.
 The lightest right-handed neutrino of which decays CP-asymmetrically to both the present-day observed dark matter and normal matter asymmetries.
+The residual symmetry of the model may be larger than the matter parity, that is multiplied by a quotient $Z_3$ group, yielding interesting two-component dark matter scenarios.